armory/docs/content/en/borealis/architecture-borealis.md

 ### Armory Cloud

 Armory Cloud is a collection of cloud-based services that Armory operates.
-These services are used to provide capabilities beyond those that are native to Spinnaker.
-These services are provided as a cloud service to minimize operational complexity.
+These services are used to orchestrate deployments and monitor their progress.

 Several specific services in Armory Cloud are important for understanding how Project Aurora and Borealis function.
 These services have endpoints that users and non-cloud services interact with.
 Details of the external URLs for these services are covered in the [Networking](#networking).